skyhawk86305/aiq-ui/test/README.md

 ## E2E & Acceptance Tests

   - Are run and configured with Protractor via Gulp
+  - Require you to first install and update selenium-standalone server
   - Run in an actual browser (configurable)
   - Run against the current build served locally via express
   - Use a mock backend to respond to API calls with text fixtures found at /test/fixtures
   - Output coverage reports TBD

+`gulp webdriverUpdate`

 `gulp test:e2e`